achasveachas/app-tracker/doc/documentation.md

 ## Routes

-The App Tracker API uses standard RESTful routing, hee is an overview of the available routes:
+The App Tracker API uses standard RESTful routing, here is an overview of the available routes:

 #### Authentication